aspectron/kaspa-ng/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.

+# Donations

+If you are a Kaspa investor, please consider donating to this project.
+The funds will be used to cover operational costs and further the project's functionality.

+`kaspa:qq2efzv0j7vt9gz9gfq44e6ggemjvvcuewhzqpm4ekf4fs5smruvs3c8ur9rp`